PropylBenzene/Leafly-Extracted/README.md

 # Leafly-Extracted
 This is a project to pull data reliably from their API to do at first price comparisson on multiple strains from multiple dispensaries.
 It will evolve.

-Currently, it only pulls from a very close and specific dispensary that is starting to use a standarized naming system.
-The end result outputed is the name of the hash and the pricing, sorted by price.
+Currently, there are two functions, one that drops all the menus into a rethinkdb and one that parses out the data from the rethinkdb.
+There is an included script that is called auto.sh.
+It will run all the programs needed for my needs and passes out everything as a PDF, third parties may need be installed, and I'm running XUBUNTU so ya know, linux.

-Useage for leaf.rb is no command lines, simply let it run, default is set to Tigard, OR.
-Change the GPS in the CURL.
+Useage for leaf.rb is no command lines, simply let it run, default is set to Tigard, OR with an overlap to Portland, OR.

-Useage for leaf-read.rb is leaf-read.rb [Cateogry]
+Useage for leaf-read.rb is ruby leaf-read.rb [Cateogry] [Price/Name] [Optional price to cut off at]

-Useage for ed.rb.rb is ed.rb.rb [Category] [Name or Price] [Optional Highest Amount to Search for]
+The data is displayed as [Product Name][Description][Store][Unit][Price]

+The data is all displayed via embedded PDF's in my website : http://extractme.esy.es which was built and maintained by Suessical.